Pekly/5stack/README.md

 ## License

-5Stack is under active development, and licensing details will be added soon.
+5Stack is under active development, And is licensed under the Apache License, Version 2.0.
+You may use, modify, and distribute the software in compliance with the License.
+For details, see the full Apache License 2.0 text [here](/LICENSE).

 ---